spatialos/gdk-for-unity/docs/content/testing/writing-a-new-unit-test.md

 ### Test fixtures

 With NUnit, you can add a `TestFixture` attribute to a class.
 This makes the class a test.
-While you create specific tests for specific methods in specific classes, you can reuse the tests where methods have similar setups.
+While you create specific tests for methods in classes, you can reuse the tests where methods have similar setups.
 (A class with a `TestFixture` attribute is also known as “test fixture” and “fixture”.)
-See NUnit’s documentation on the [TestFixture attribute](https://github.com/nunit/docs/wiki/TestFixture-Attribu te) and the [test fixture example class](https://github.com/nunit/docs/wiki/TestFixture-Attribute#example-1) in the the NUnit repository.
+See NUnit’s documentation on the [TestFixture attribute](https://github.com/nunit/docs/wiki/TestFixture-Attribute) and the [test fixture example class](https://github.com/nunit/docs/wiki/TestFixture-Attribute#example-1) in the the NUnit repository.

 As `MyClass` has both static and non-static methods, you can create tests within two separate fixtures.